Athozs/hass-additional-ca/README.md

 ```

-- Then run action `RESTful Command: additional_ca_test` from Developer tools panel.
-Starting from Home Assistant version 2024.2.x, you should see `status: 200` in response to confirm success.
+- Then, run the action `RESTful Command: additional_ca_test` from the Developer Tools panel.
+Starting from Home Assistant version 2024.2.x, you should see `status: 200` in the response to confirm success.
--  If TLS/SSL does not work, you will see error details in Home Assistant logs:
+- If TLS/SSL does not work, you will see error details in the Home Assistant logs:

 ```text
 [homeassistant.components.rest_command] Client error.
 Url: https://your-server.com/.
 Error: Cannot connect to host your-server.com ssl:True [SSLCertVerificationError: (1, '[SSL: CERTIFICATE_VERIFY_FAILED] certificate verify failed: unable to get local issuer certificate (_ssl.c:1006)')]